rojaware/ng6crud/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+1. start mongodb : mongod on any command line
+2. start node server : nodemon server.js
+3. start angular dev server : ng serve or npm run start
+4. open browser
+`http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding